 The tapping part is simple.
 We will use 9 points on the body.

-KC (Karate Chop): This point is on the side of the hand, the part that you would use if you were going to break a board with a karate chop.
+SoH (Side of Hand): This point is on the side of the hand, the part that you would use if you were going to break a board in a martial arts move.
 Use the fingertips of all four fingers of one hand to tap on the fleshy part of the side of the other hand.

 TH (Top of the Head): This is located on the very tippy top of your head.
 The place to tap is the space where the piece of metal hits the top of your head when the doctor is measuring your height.
 Please note that this point can be very tender because you are tapping right on top of your brain.
 If it hurts to tap here just tap a few inches above the head without making contact.